juliomateoslangerak/omero-metrics/README.md

 ============

 1. This app was derived from [cookiecutter-omero-webapp](https://github.com/ome/cookiecutter-omero-webapp).
-2. For further info on depolyment, see [Deployment](https://docs.openmicroscopy.org/latest/omero/developers/Web/Deployment.html)
+2. For further info on deployment, see [Deployment](https://docs.openmicroscopy.org/latest/omero/developers/Web/Deployment.html)

 License